foomur/programming-ground-up/README.md

 # Programming from the Ground Up
-Exercises from the book "Programming from the Ground Up" by Josh Bartlett
+Solutions to the exercises from the book "Programming from the Ground Up" by Josh Bartlett.